Setting the Transatlantic Course

 Image

-In the memo series “Setting the course for transatlantic relations”, DGAP experts analyze the possible election scenarios for the 2024 US presidential election and their consequences for transatlantic relations.
-They look at various perspectives: security, trade, geopolitics and climate foreign policy.
-Originally, the scenarios “Biden 2.0” vs. “Trump 2.0” were examined.
-Since the withdrawal of Joe Biden on July 21, 2024 and the candidacy of Kamala Harris, the analyses now focus on “Harris 1.0” vs “Trump 2.0”.
-The experts outline the expected consequences and formulate recommendations for Germany and Europe in order to set the course for a sustainable partnership at an early stage.
+In the memo series “Setting the Transatlantic Course,” DGAP experts analyze possible scenarios for the 2024 US presidential election and their consequences for transatlantic relations.
+Originally, the scenarios “Biden 2.0” vs. “Trump 2.0” were examined from various perspectives: security, trade, geopolitics, and climate foreign policy.
+Since Joe Biden’s withdrawal from the race on July 21, 2024, and the candidacy of Kamala Harris, the analyses now focus on “Harris 1.0” vs. “Trump 2.0.”
+The experts outline the expected consequences of this election on fields related to foreign policy and formulate recommendations for Germany and Europe to set the course for a sustainable partnership at an early stage.

 Share